 5. Practice makes perfect

-As you will know if you’ve ever learned a foreign language and then forgotten it due to not using it, there’s no point learning something and then not practicing it.
+As you will know if you’ve ever learned a foreign language and then forgotten it due to not using it, there’s no point learning something and then not practising it.
 Math is something you use every time you get paid, pay a bill or go shopping, but everything’s always easier when it’s made fun – why not try some of these puzzles?

 When was the last time you used math in your day-to-day life?
 What was it?
 Your teachers might have stretched the truth about needing to know square roots, but I bet you appreciated knowing the basics when you nearly wasted money on a "bargain."
 Tell us your stories!